Mexican Duck

 Diet

-Omnivorous.
-The majority of the diet is plant material, including seeds, stems, and roots of a wide variety of different plants, including sedges, grasses, smartweeds, and many others; also various kinds of waste grain.
+The majority of the diet of a Mexican Duck is plant material, including seeds, stems, and roots of a wide variety of different plants, including sedges, grasses, smartweeds, and many others; also various kinds of waste grain.
 Also eats insects, crustaceans, mollusks, tadpoles, frogs, earthworms, and sometimes small fish.
 Young ducklings may eat mostly aquatic insects.

 Nesting